asantonio/petclinic-sfx/README.md

 ```
 _the above commands can also be found prepopulated here: https://app.signalfx.com/#/integrations?selectedKeyValue=custom:signalfx-agent&tab=Setup_

-Confirm the Smart Agebt is running:
+Confirm the Smart Agent is running:
 ```
 sudo signalfx-agent status
 ```